Vassalord

 Vassalord (ヴァッサロード, Vassarōdo) is a josei manga series written and illustrated by Nanae Chrono.
-It was serialized in Comic Blade Avarus from March 30, 2006 until its conclusion on February 15, 2013.
-The individual chapters were collected and published in 7 bound volumes by Mag Garden, with the first volume released on May 10, 2006 and the final volume released on March 15, 2013.
+It was serialized in Comic Blade ZEBEL from 2004 until 2007, and then later transferred to Monthly Comic Avarus from October 2007 until its conclusion on February 15, 2013.
+The individual chapters were collected and published in 7 bound volumes by Mag Garden, with the first volume released on May 10, 2006, and the final volume released on March 15, 2013.